TaTooKa/Erzahlspiel/docs/source/pages/optionalrules.rst

 Creative Magic
 ~~~~~~~~~~~~~~

 In this magic system, players and GM imagine magical effects and cast spells in a narrative way.
-There might be "Arcane Schools", "Elements", or "Spell lists", but this would be fictional constraints that simply limit what a particular spellcaster can do.
+There might be "Arcane Schools", "Elements", or "Spell lists", but those would be fictional constraints that simply limit what a particular spellcaster can do as an arcane effect; the following rules apply to all.

 There are three ways to cast magic: **Subtle**, **Overt**, or **Massive**.